+WAN ports connect to the internet.
 You can configure multiple WAN ports for your network.
-Each WAN port can have its own WAN connection, providing link backup and load balancing.
+Each WAN port has its own connection type and parameters, which you should configure according to the requirements of your ISP.

 To complete WAN configuration, follow these steps: